List of Dexter characters: Angela Bishop

-Angela Bishop is a small town, rural New York police chief and was Dexter's girlfriend.
+Angela Bishop is a small town, rural New York police chief and Dexter's girlfriend.
 She is the adoptive mother of Audrey Bishop and a participant in the search for Matt Caldwell.
-Unlike James Doakes and Maria LaGuerta who met their ends while going after Dexter, Angela survives.
+Unlike James Doakes and Maria LaGuerta, who meet their ends while going after Dexter, Angela survives.

 In Dexter: Resurrection, it's revealed by Teddy Reed that Angela left town after Dexter's shooting.
-Before leaving, Angela exonerated Dexter of the murders of Matt Caldwell and Sergeant Logan.
-Although Angela backtracked on Dexter being the Bay Harbor Butcher, she has made Angel Batista suspicious of Dexter's guilt.
-Teddy gives Dexter a picture of Angela and her friend Iris whose murder Dexter had helped her to solve with a note on the back from Angela telling him that "we're even.
-Now get the hell out of Iron Lake."
+Before leaving, Angela exonerates Dexter of the murders of Matt Caldwell and Sergeant Logan.
+Although Angela backtracks on Dexter being the Bay Harbor Butcher, she has made Angel Batista suspicious of Dexter's guilt.
+Teddy gives Dexter a picture of Angela and her friend Iris whose murder Dexter has helped her to solve with a note on the back from Angela telling him that "[they]'re even", and to leave Iron Lake.